humanapp/arcade-ios/README.md

 ## ~ Fin ~
 Enjoy!
 This project only gets as far as loading in the iOS simulator.
 There are a few more steps necessary to upload it to the App Store.

+This project was bootstrapped with [Create React App (CRA)](https://github.com/facebook/create-react-app), and packaged for iOS using [Capacitor JS](https://capacitorjs.com/).
+There are lots of great tutorials on YouTube for learning these frameworks.